How to Connect Windows 11 to Ubuntu: A Guide to XRDP

 Why use xrdp?

-Using xrdp allows you to work on your Linux computer from the comfort of your Windows desk.
+With xrdp, you can work on your Linux computer from the comfort of your Windows desk.
 It is great for managing files, running apps, or helping a friend with their Ubuntu setup without being in the same room.

 What happens when done?

-Once you finish these steps, you will have a direct, secure window to your Ubuntu desktop right on your Windows 11 computer.
+Once you finish these steps, you’ll have a direct, secure window to your Ubuntu desktop right on your Windows 11 computer.

 For more about xrdp, please visit its homepage.